must read

 Is a TEFL Certificate Required to Participate in Japan's JET Program?

-A TEFL/TESOL certification is not technically required for the JET program.
-However, program applicants are encouraged to pursue the certification, as acceptance is becoming increasingly competitive.
-Holding a TEFL/TESOL certification shows that an applicant has invested in and studied the methodology behind teaching English as a foreign language.
-It is also useful to have gained practical teaching experience included in your TEFL/TESOL certification as a practicum (also known as hands-on live practice teaching).
+Holding a TEFL/TESOL certification shows that an applicant has received specialized training in the field of teaching English as a foreign language.
+It is also helpful to have gained practical teaching experience, including in your TEFL/TESOL certification, as a practical (also known as hands-on live practice teaching).
 Expect your interview to contain many questions about teaching methodologies.

 Some other factors to consider regarding the question of whether you should get a TEFL certification if you want to teach in the JET Program (or elsewhere):